 What’s your background like?

-I’m from the East Coast of Australia, right outside of Sydney but I’ve been living outside of Australia since 2012.
-I’d only been traveling lightly to New Zealand before heading over to Central America for backpacking surf trip.
+I’m from the East Coast of Australia, some hours outside of Sydney and I’ve been living outside of Australia since 2012.
+I’d only been traveling my own country and our nearest neighbours Indonesia and New Zealand before heading over to Central America for a backpacking surf trip.
 This trip blew my mind seeing another part of the world, especially as a solo traveler.
-I caught the travel bug and knowing I had a really solid base for me back at home in Aus I felt okay continuing to travel.
+I caught the travel bug and knowing I had a really solid base for me back at home in Oz it felt natural to continue to travel.

 What made you want to start Solah Systems?

 It’s been a slow burning concept for years and years.
-I feel like many people in sports industries likes surf, skate, or snowboarding all have a small goal of having their own little brand.
-I got to the point where I had the name, but hadn’t done anything with it.
+I always wanted to make my own little surf brand.
+I got to the point where I had the name, but hadn’t really done anything with it.

 I found a need for zinc being a product behind Solah Systems – that was Sri Lanka’s fault.
-There was no good zinc I could find in Sri Lanka and I was running out of the zinc I currently had.
+There was no good zinc I could find here and I was running out of the product I currently had.
 Worst case scenario and I’d be left with a bunch of zinc I’d actually use, without all the rubbish and ingredients you can’t pronounce.
 I got in contact with the creator of Moonshadow who helped me locate and source some natural ingredients like beeswax, giving me that push and access to get started.
-I also had so much help from both Petter and Linn as they’ve really helped in getting the process going.
+I also had guidance from both Petter and Linn, they’ve really helped everything come to life.
 The dream is to have zinc accessible to people, with a formula that works and is user friendly.
 It’s good for the ocean and good for my skin – that’s what’s important to me.

 What’s the connection of Sri Lanka to Solah Systems?